|

 Businesses considering a location or expansion in the Metro MSP region may be eligible for financing and incentive programs offered through the State of Minnesota, individual counties, and cities in the 11-county region.
 Options include TIF financing, low-interest loans, grants, tax incentives, training programs and small business assistance.

-Tax increment financing (TIF) is widely used by cities and counties in the Metro MSP region to induce a development or redevelopment that otherwise would not occur and/or to finance public infrastructure related to that development.
-Upfront costs are typically financed through bonds, inter-fund loans by the development authority, and/or pay-as-you-go financing by the developer.
+Tax increment financing (TIF) is used by cities and counties in the Metro MSP region to induce a development or redevelopment that otherwise would not occur and/or to finance public infrastructure related to that development.
+Upfront costs may be financed through bonds, inter-fund loans by the development authority, and/or pay-as-you-go financing by the developer.

-To learn about TIF and other financing and incentive options available in the Metro MSP region, contact the economic development professional in any of the Metro MSP counties or anchor cities listed on the left sidebar under "Communities."
-To learn about state-sponsored options, contact DEED.
+To learn about TIF, tax abatement and other financing and incentive options available in the Metro MSP region, contact the economic development professional in cities of interest to your business, or contact the Minnesota Department of Employment and Economic Development (DEED):

 Back to Top